• Published May 17, 2024

 At CCL and many other organizations, Employee Resource Groups (ERGs) give people an opportunity to connect with others across certain commonalities.
 Often these are unique groups of people who typically haven’t worked together but share common experiences and social identities.

-“Whether we’re being supported, or we are supporting others, we come away with a great feeling of connection and belonging, which is an essential human need,” says Graham.
+“Whether we’re being supported, or we are supporting others, we come away with a great feeling of connection and belonging at work, which is an essential human need,” says Graham.

 • TIP: For leaders and organizations as a whole, the goal is to foster employee wellbeing by creating a trusting environment where people feel comfortable to be themselves, share how they’re feeling, and know they will find support.
 Leaders can start with inclusive leadership practices.